PageRAG Data Ingestion with Docling & ChromaDB

 Configuration and Vector Store

-Load environment variables, then configure the embedding model and the ChromaDB collection.
-The num_ctx=8192 setting gives the embedding model a large context window so full pages embed without truncation.
+Load the environment variables, then set up the embedding model and the ChromaDB collection.
+The num_ctx=8192 setting gives the embedding model a large context window, so full pages embed without cutoff.

 PYTHON